jobs-github/slothjson/doc/en/FAQ.md

 	    template<typename T>
 	    bool decode(const rapidjson::Value& json_val, std::list<T>& obj_val);
     }
-You can do it with the help of `slothjson.h` and `slothjson.cpp`.
-Seamless integration into slothjson is easy for all third-party types if you implement them.
-However, these types are not **required** in slothjson.
-For example, `union`.
-Good design is not achieved when there is nothing left to add, **but when there is nothing left to take away**.
-That's my belief.
+Seamless integration is straightforward, but these types aren't required for the core library. **Good design isn't when there’s nothing more to add, but when there's nothing left to remove**.

-### Q: Any plan to support C++ features such as `namespace`, `inheritance`, `template` and so on ? ###
+### Q: Any plans to support C++ features like `namespace`, `inheritance`, or `templates` ? ###
-Once upon a time slothjson supported these features, which were all taken away afterwards for complexity and frequency of utilization.
-For one thing, **in practice, these features are rarely used**; for another thing, to add these features, the implement of slothjson became so complicated that it was nearly out of control.
-What slothjson benefits from such deletion is that it costs only about **300 lines** of code to implement the generator.
-To promise the succinct of slothjson, it is necessary to give up such fancy but impractical features.
+`slothjson` once included those features, but they were dropped due to complexity and low usage.
+In practice, **they're rarely needed**, and they bloated the code generator by hundreds of lines.
+Now the generator is about **300 lines**.
-In my eyes, to design such infrastructure, **what not to do is as important as what to do**.
+Sometimes knowing **what not to include is as important as knowing what to include**.
+If you need namespaces, inheritance, or templates, you can extend `slothjson` yourself:
-Just in case you require these features, please redesign.
-Because what you **really** require is already in slothjson.
-What slothjson lacks is not so important.
-You can get solution by workround.
-For example, `namespace` (give a long name with prefix such as project), `inheritance` (use composition instead), `template` (give different names for different types)
+- **namespace**: use naming prefixes
+- **inheritance**: prefer composition
+- **templates**: give distinct type names

+What you really need is already supported — any missing functionality can often be worked around.

-### Q: What should I do to support more types, more fancy features ? ###
+### Q: How can I add more types or advanced features ? ###
-Please fork one to do it.
-I promise you will regret to add them ^_^
+Feel free to fork the project and experiment.
+Just be warned — you might regret how much work that is! ^_^

 [Previous](../../README.md)